 The kit comes with an eight-leaf barn-door modifier, but it also includes a custom Bowens-mount adapter that attaches to the accessory mount.
 This makes it a good choice for photographers who already have Bowens or Godox modifiers.

 One of the big selling points of this light is the weatherproofing.
 The strobe is great to use for a variety of outdoor shoots as it’s dustproof and waterproof.
 It also has metal casing for extra durability.
 The power comes from a wall socket or a couple of V-mount batteries (not included) that fit on the receiver.

 The Sidus Link mobile app gives you another method of controlling the light, and the 60X features a range of special effects, including Paparazzi, Fireworks, Lightning, Faulty Bulb, TV, Pulsing, Strobe, Explosion, and Fire (all with adjustable color temperature control).

 This light (as with all continuous lighting systems) can be used with your smartphone camera to shoot photos or videos, and it’s also completely compatible with DSLR and mirrorless setups.

 7. Neewer Dimmable Bi-Color LED Light Kit

-The Neewer Dimmable Bi-Color LED Light Kit is a robust and durable choice for photo and video.
-The bi-color dimmable light ranges from 3200-5600K, and you can mix the light from the white and yellow LED bulbs together to create a customized hotter or cooler light temperature.
+The Neewer Dimmable Bi-Color LED Light kit is a robust and durable choice for both photo and video setups.
+The bi-color dimmable lights range from 3200-5600 K, and you can mix the light from the white and yellow LED bulbs to create a customized hotter or cooler light temperature.